-We budgeted for buying five new cars this year.
-Suggested retail is \$13,000.00 per car.
+Our city council has authorized and budgeted for buying five light cars this year.
+The suggested retail price for each car is \$13,000.00.
 Our fleet manager thinks he can get all of the cars locally by negotiating with a local dealership for a price less than \$13,000.00.
 Our city manager has asked if we can do this.
 What do you think?